BartSpangenberg/workoutapp/README.md

 ## Backlog

+**Workout Library**

+- User can manually edit the amount of sets and reps for each exercise
+- The search results are paginated

+**Schedule workouts**

+- User can schedule workouts for specific dates

+**Social interactions**

+- User can add some friends
+- User can schedule workouts with friends and send invitations

+**=> If time :**

 **Achievements & Statistics**

 - User can earn achievements for reaching certain milestones
 - User can see statistics on workout progresssions

-**Workout Library**

-- User can manually edit the amount of sets and reps for each exercise
-- The search results are paginated

 **My Workouts**